Auckland Airport Terminal Expansion

 Building for future growth

 In 2015 Fletcher Construction was engaged by Auckland Airport to deliver its International Terminal Retail Expansion Phase 3 project.
-This transformational project, completed December 1st 2017, has almost doubled the size of the international terminal departure processing zone, and passenger lounge and retail hub areas.
+This transformational project has almost doubled the size of the international terminal departure processing zone, and passenger lounge and retail hub areas.
 It also included work to: reconfigure the landside farewell area, build a new and expanded security screening and processing area, and build a new passenger lounge and duty free shopping hub.

 Working daily in a complex brownfield environment alongside multiple stakeholders, airport operations, the airlines, multilevel security and travellers proved challenging, especially as we had to carry out all works while minimising disruption to busy airport operations.

-With over 700 workers on site during peak times, Project Director, Angelina Lutomierska, created a strong culture of team work, bolstered by a mind-set focused on delivering against programme.
-Ongoing communication with the airport team, delivery partners, retail contractors and other key stakeholders was critical for timely and successful handover of the project to the client.
+With over 600 workers on site during peak times, ongoing communication with the airport team, delivery partners, retail contractors and other key stakeholders was critical for timely and successful handover of the project to the client.
 There was also a heavy focus on health and safety throughout the works.

 I WANT TO THANK YOU FOR THE MASSIVE EFFORT YOU PUT IN OUT THERE.
 THANK YOU FOR GETTING THE JOB DONE.
 THE DELIVERY FOR THE WORK WAS FANTASTIC, AND WE’VE HAD RAVE REVIEWS FROM ALL OUR CUSTOMERS SO FAR.